 So what is the difference between these designer roles and which UX role should I apply to?

-This is a common question, and it can be overwhelming to sort out various job titles.
-Titles for designers change often as the field evolves, so does our title.
+It can be overwhelming to sort out various job titles for designers.
+Titles change often as the field evolves.
 I can say this with confidence, as I’ve had most of these titles throughout my career.
 The roles and responsibilities of all of these roles typically include the following:

 - Responsible for the end to end experience for users